Warzone2100/warzone2100/README.md

 Reporting bugs
 --------------

-This game still has bugs and if you run into one, please use the bugtracker (http://developer.wz2100.net/) to report this bug.
+This game still has bugs and if you run into one, please use the GitHub bugtracker (https://github.com/Warzone2100/warzone2100/issues) to report this bug.
 In order to faster fix those bugs we require that you follow these rules:

    1. If the game crashes you may save a memory dump.
 Please do so and upload it